 The Studio Collection Round Diamond Halo and Classic Shank Engagement Ring

-14K white gold is perfect for this beautifully designed round diamond ring with a diamond halo.
+This 14K white gold diamond ring is beautifully designed with a diamond halo.

 The Studio Collection Trellis Round Diamond Engagement Ring